-When they do go beyond the basics, it's usually in search of an unique ingredient or a new flavor.
-And this adventurousness extends to millennials' choice in brands: Forty percent of millennials said they choose a brand featured in a recipe because it adds a unique flavor.13
+When they do go beyond the basics, it's usually in search of an unique ingredient or a new flavour.
+And this adventurousness extends to millennials' choice in brands: Forty per cent of millennials said they choose a brand featured in a recipe because it adds a unique flavour.13

 For brands: Be there during the discovery and consideration stages.
 It's not just about your product, but what millennials can do with that ingredient or tool.
 Help them develop the techniques required to make interesting meals with your product.

 The cooking phase

 In the kitchen, the am-I-making-this-right moments strike and millennials search for guidance.
 Questions like "What temperature to bake chicken?" are increasingly asked from mobile devices (see chart), and 68% of millennial mums said that they also watch videos while cooking.9 And if hands are occupied, voice search becomes indispensable: Twenty-three per cent of adults use it while cooking.